D

 Day, Dorothy

-American Catholic activist, co-founder of the Catholic Worker Movement, author of House of Hospitality (1939).
+American Catholic activist, co-founder of the Catholic Worker Movement, author

 (b.
 1897, New York - d.
 1980, Maryhouse, New York)